Mian Mir: Mian Mir and Sikhism

 Fresco depicting Guru Hargobind meeting Mian Mir.
 The fresco is from Akhara Prag Das, Amritsar.

 According to Sikh tradition, the Sikh guru, Guru Arjan Dev, met Mian Mir during their stay in Lahore.
 This tradition does not appear in the early Sikh literature, and is first mentioned in the 18th and 19th century chronicles.

 Legend about foundation of Harmandir Sahib

-According to the Tawarikh-i-Punjab (1848), written by Ghulam Muhayy-ud-Din alias Bute Shah, Mian Mir laid the foundation of the Sikh shrine Harmandir Sahib (Golden Temple), at the request of Guru Arjan Dev.
+According to the Tawarikh-i-Punjab (1848), written by Ghulam Muhayy-ud-Din Bute Shah, Mian Mir laid the foundation of the Sikh shrine Harmandir Sahib (Golden Temple), at the request of Guru Arjan Dev.
 This is also mentioned in several European sources, beginning with The Punjab Notes and Queries.
 Even the Report Sri Darbar Sahib (1929), published by the Harmandir Sahib temple authorities, have endorsed this account.

 However, this legend is not reported in other historic texts.
 Sakinat al-aulia, a 17th-century biography of Mian Mir compiled by Dara Shikoh, does not mention this account.